Display Cabinet Upcycle - Midnight Oil!

 Creative Projects with Mezzie and Frank

-I used the colour Midnight Oil, a favourite in the range with a rich base of navy mixed with the popular gunmetal.
-For the feature I sourced peel and stick vinyl from Bunnings to use on the internal backing of the cabinet.
+Midnight Oil is one of my favourite colours in the range and I thought it would be the perfect fit for this piece with it's lovely rich base of navy mixed with the popular gunmetal.
+For the feature I sourced peel and stick vinyl from Bunnings in a wonderful morroccan pattern giving the piece some character.

 Products used:

-Mezzie and Frank Chalk Style Mineral Paint - Midnight Oil 500ml
+Mezzie and Frank Chalk Effects Paint - Midnight Oil 500ml

 Gilly's Carnauba Polish 200ml